chrismaltby/gb-studio-site/content/docs/music.md

 ## General Tips

-* For newer composers, it's a good idea to test your music after creating a few patterns to identify differences between the hardware and your tracker.
+* For newer composers, it's a good idea to test your music after creating a few patterns to identify any audible differences between GBT Player and your tracker.

 * To prevent notes that overlap when looping your song in-game, enter `00` as the note's volume on the tick it should stop playing.

-* The maximum volume per-channel is 40 in hexadecimal.
-A linear transition from volume 40 to 0 looks like this:

-`40 3F 3E 3D 3C 3B 3A 39 38 37 36 35 34 33 32 31 30
-30 2F 2E 2D 2C 2B 2A 29 28 27 26 25 24 23 22 21 10
-10 0F 0E 0D 0C 0B 0A 09 08 07 06 05 04 03 02 01 00`

 * MilkyTracker will not save MOD data correctly when making edits to existing MOD files.
 You can prevent this by savings songs as .xm and exporting to .mod when you are finished.

-* Check out the README and documentation of [GBT Player](https://github.com/AntonioND/gbt-player) for more on how the software works and for music theory resources.
+* Check out the README and documentation of [GBT Player](https://github.com/AntonioND/gbt-player) for more on how the software works.